-Birmingham rent prices increased over the last month.
-From December to January, the city experienced a 9.54% increase for the price of a one-bedroom apartment.
-The rent price for a Birmingham one-bedroom apartments currently stands at $1,263.0.
+Birmingham rent prices decreased over the last month.
+From March to April, the city experienced a -7.16% decrease for the price of a one-bedroom apartment.
+The rent price for a Birmingham one-bedroom apartments currently stands at $1,128.0.

-When we take a look at the two-bedroom comparison from December to January, Birmingham experienced a 5.74% increase for the price of a two-bedroom apartment.
-The rent price for a Birmingham two-bedroom apartments currently stands at $1,106.0.
+When we take a look at the two-bedroom comparison from March to April, Birmingham experienced a -1.31% decrease for the price of a two-bedroom apartment.
+The rent price for a Birmingham two-bedroom apartments currently stands at $1,132.0.

-Rent prices have increased in Birmingham over the last month.
+Rent prices have decreased in Birmingham over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 2 of the Birmingham suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 1 of the Birmingham suburb increased last month.
+On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent decreased in Homewood, AL, Fairfield, AL, Mountain Brook, AL, Moody, AL.
+Rent decreased in Hoover, AL, Homewood, AL, Vestavia Hills, AL.

-Rent growth in Birmingham over the past year has been on the rise.
+Rent growth in Birmingham over the past year has been declining.
 When compared to major cities nearby, along with some of the most expensive cities in the country, Birmingham rent prices appear to be relatively affordable for local residents.

 The price for a Birmingham one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.